 3.1 Whois Service

 When people refer to Whois, they may mean several different things.
-Some mean the WHOIS protocol that specifies the network exchange between a WHOIS client and server, whereas others refer to a perceived or conceptual WHOIS database that registries or registrars support, or to the WHOIS data that registrants provide and ICANN accredited registrars are obliged to make public according to the terms of the Registrar Accreditation Agreement (RAA).
+There are three different uses of the word "WHOIS" at ICANN.

+WHOIS - refers to the WHOIS protocol - RFC 3912

+WHOIS -refers to the WHOIS "service" - which provides information via both the WHOIS protocol and web based interfaces.
+Most non-technical users access WHOIS via the web based interfaces.

+WHOIS - refers to the data that is collected at registration and made available via the WHOIS service per Registrar Accreditation Agreement (RAA)

 For the purpose of our discussion, we consider the data and protocol separately:

-WHOIS data refers to the registration data that registrants provide and registrars or registries disclose.
+Whois data refers to the registration data that registrants provide and registrars or registries disclose.
 The Registrar Accreditation Agreement (RAA 3.3.1) specifies the following data elements that must be provided by registrars in response to a query:

 3.3.1.1 The Registered Name;